 I create my work because it’s the only way I can clearly express myself.
 I speak out about it because I have never been one to be silent.

 The young American artist Panteha Abareshi has a story to tell you that may break your heart, and renew your faith in the wonder of art.
-No matter what new forms of sexual and racial oppression might find their ways into our every day lives, there is still strength to be found and it is often in a diluted if not raw format.
+No matter what new forms of sexual and racial oppression might find their ways into our every day lives, there is still strength to be found, expressed in a raw artistic beauty.
 Welcome this radical way of living in the world, it’s one of the few ways we may be allowed to see the inner workings of the artistic heart..

 As an art historian and curator, I have repeatedly been honored to bear witness to an impulse that exists in the artistic heart, a need that is like no other.
 We might name this a calling of sorts.
 It functions to transform feeling, pain, imagination, lust, nightmares or fantasies and make these places and these hauntings real.
 As onlookers, we are in the audience, and it is in its purest form such a calling seems wholly removed from the expectations or hierarchies of the outside world, a storm of turbulence in one’s own mind….